raspberrypilearning/drum-star/en/step_5.md

 Duplicate the **Get Snare** sprite.

 Position it in the bottom-right corner of the Stage.
-Change its name to 'Get' and then the name of your new drum:
+Change its name to `Get` and then the name of your new drum:

 ![The Sprite list with duplicated 'Get snare' sprite.
 The sprite name changed to match the new drum and positioned in the bottom-right of the Stage.](images/get-drum-3.png)